laureano-arcanio/arduino-rocket-computer/README.md

 # arduino-rocket-computer
-An Arduino based hardware and software for model rockets
+An Arduino based hardware and software for model rockets recovery and logging system.